Best Super Visa Insurance Plans For Parents & Grandparents In Canada – 2025 Compare & Save

 Learn more about the mistakes to avoid while buying Super Visa Insurance

 If you have a condition such as Alzheimer’s, Stroke, Schizophrenia, or Parkinson’s, you can still get Super Visa Medical Insurance coverage.
 You need to disclose those types of conditions, as well as diabetes, issues with major organs, past surgeries, and blood pressure issues, anything that originates from a pre-existing condition.
-Make sure to understand what is included and what is not included in your policy so you don’t get a claim declined.
+Make sure to understand what is and what is not included in your policy so you don’t get a claim declined.
 You will have to go through plans to find one that covers what you need.
 Or Consult with Canadian LIC Inc. Advisors.

 You won’t need a medical exam to get a Super Visa, but you will have to answer some medical questions honestly.